Torwald45/wp-snippet-disable-shortlinks/README.md

 ### Method 1: functions.php

 1. Open your theme's `functions.php` file
-2. Copy the entire content from `disable-shortlinks-seo.php`
+2. Copy the entire content from `disable-shortlinks.php`
 3. Paste at the end of your `functions.php`
 4. Save the file